antidianuj/toxity_ranker/README.md

 Second, the embedddings of the text are learned from "transfer_learning_text" in a transfer learned manner.

-Lastly, the LightSBM ranking model is fitted on these embedding features, with output ranks as thresholding of toxity type vector.
+Lastly, the LightGBM ranking model is fitted on these embedding features, with output ranks as thresholding of toxity type vector.